moddedmc-wiki/fabric-modding-wiki/docs/items/creating-first-item/index.md

 <br>

 ## Next Steps

-Here are some challenges you could try to attempt:

 - Why don't you try add another item?
 - What happens if you register an item with the same ID as another?